 - A stool analysis is a series of tests done on a

-sample of stool to help diagnose certain conditions affecting the digestive
+sample of stool to help diagnose certain conditions that affect the digestive

-tract, including infection, poor absorption, or cancer.
+tract.
+These conditions include infection, poor absorption, and cancer.
 To learn more,

 see the topic